why is branding important in business?

 That’s how you make an impact with your business.
 And your brand is the conduit that makes it possible.

-7. Your brand makes your business more fun
+7. Branding makes your business more profitable

 Your brand empowers you to make your own rules about how you do business, which I think we can both agree is a huge HELL YES.